Mohamed-Elhawary/weather-journal/README.md

 # Weather Journal

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0d845386-9c77-4c7e-acb8-357d69efd1c6/deploy-status)](https://app.netlify.com/sites/weather-journal14/deploys)

-Weather Journal is an asynchronous weather app that allows you to get the current temperature of any city depending on its ZIP code, built with JSON API, Node JS environment & Express framework to create server-side for storing the retrieved data.
+Weather Journal is an asynchronous weather App that allows you to get the current temperature of any city depending on its ZIP code, built with JSON API, Node JS environment & Express framework to create server-side for storing the retrieved data.

 ![Screenshot](preview.png)

 ## Objective

-This App is about working with web API's and asynchronous code, creating a web app that uses [OpenWeatherMap.com](https://www.OpenWeatherMap.com) API to get weather based on user's location, and dynamically update UI.
+This App is working through web API's and asynchronous code.
+It uses [OpenWeatherMap.com](https://www.OpenWeatherMap.com) API to get weather based on user's location, then dynamically update the UI.

 ## Demo

 ![weather-journal-get-your-city-we](https://user-images.githubusercontent.com/69651552/98997281-f09cb780-253c-11eb-91af-87cb76c1267c.gif)

-## Instructions, Building & Getting Started
+## Instructions, Building & Get Started

-* Note that you can not run the App in the Client Side Locally, it must be runned as a Server Side App, so you can follow the few Next Steps :-

     - 1- Fork, clone or download this repository to your local machine.
     - 2- Be sure that you install the [Node.js](https://nodejs.org/en/) environment in your machine.
-    - 3- Open your terminal and Be sure that you are inside the correct destination of the App, while you must be in the same path of the server.js file and the website folder.
+    - 3- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the server.js file.
     - 4- inside your terminal run these commands:-

         * to install dependencies.